algorithm-helper/algorithm-helper/content/categories/data-structures/lists/queue.md

     }

     /**
-     * Return true is this QueueResizingArray contains no elements, otherwise
+     * Return true is this QueueDynamicArray contains no elements, otherwise
      * false.
      *
-     * @return true is this QueueResizingArray contains no elements, otherwise
+     * @return true is this QueueDynamicArray contains no elements, otherwise
      *         false
      */
     public boolean isEmpty() {